zarinplus/docs/payment.md

 This schema define the each parameter's type and value.

 	{
+		"reference" : {
+			"type" : "string"
+			"description" : "The reference that you received on verify" },
 		"reason" : {
 			"type" : "string"
 			"description" : "reason for refund part of tx(optional)"